edwhite12/learning-resources/README.md

 # Learning resources for Eric White in the CUAHSI Virtual University Digital Water course - Fall 2020

+My AGU [ePoster](https://agu2020fallmeeting-agu.ipostersessions.com/default.aspx?s=1E-F8-CA-25-21-94-C5-4A-A0-1B-6D-F2-89-0D-BF-78&guestview=true) has been (tentatively) assigned a DOI: [1002/essoar.10505110.1](https://doi.org/10.1002/essoar.10505110.1).

+I have processed three Jupyter notebooks for this course - with varying degrees of success.
+The first notebook had issues with Python dependencies and data encoding and I was unsuccessful in getting it to run.
+The second notebook required checking out a Github repo to my HydroShare Jupyter server, but it worked without issue.
+The final notebook I followed and edited for my own research needs, was similar to the second, in that it was focused on accessing National Water Model forecast archives.
+However, rather than use the HydroShare Viewer wrapper, it utilizes OpenDAP access to the Thredds databases that store the NWM archives.

 ## Notebook 1: [Nooksack Watershed Lapse Rates 2016](https://www.hydroshare.org/resource/222e832d3df24dea9bae9bbeb6f4219d/)
 - [Bandaragoda et al., 2020](https://doi.org/10.1016/j.dib.2020.105578)
 - the file paths did not match the default folder structure that was generated when I opened this notebook in jupyterhub